MarcSteene/AzureCostOptimizationReportingTool/README.md

 * A user with a mailbox to send the email report.

 ## Deployment
-1. Open the Azure Portal and open a Cloud Shell (PowerShell)
+1. Open the Azure Portal and open a Cloud Shell (PowerShell).
+If this is your first time using Cloud Shell, it may require set up.
 ![](./docs/cloudShell.jpg)
 2. Run `git clone https://github.com/MarcSteene/AzureCostOptimizationReportingTool.git azurecostoptimizationreportingtool`
 ![](.docs/gitClone.jpg)